David Morales (politician): Environment

-Before becoming a legislator, Morales was a member of Sunrise RI.
-He has maintained his advocacy work throughout his term.
+Before becoming a legislator, Morales was a member of Sunrise Movement Rhode Island.
+He has maintained his advocacy work while in office.
 In April 2021, he organized a letter with over 25 legislators to oppose Sea 3's fossil fuel expansion in the Port of Providence.
 During the 2021 legislative session, Morales introduced a bill to transfer the planning and administration of the interconnection of renewable energy from the electric distribution companies to the Rhode Island Infrastructure Bank.
-He was also the lead sponsor on a bill to establish the first Green Justice Zone in the state which would ensure that all burdened communities throughout the state have clean air and clean water.
+He was also the lead sponsor of a bill to establish the state's first Green Justice Zone, which would ensure that all burdened communities in the state have clean air and clean water.